 Normally, before a foreigner is allowed to work in Canada, the Canadian company offering the position must first obtain a Labour Market Impact Assessment (LMIA) from ESDC (Employment and Social Development Canada).
 The LMIA, as it is commonly referred to, is a type of labour certification that confirms that the employment will not adversely affect the Canadian labour market, i.e. deprive a Canadian permanent resident or citizen from work they could have obtained.

 However, Canadian immigration laws contain exceptions that allow prospective employees to apply directly to Citizenship and Immigration Canada for a work permit, by-passing the employer’s need to obtain a Labour Market Opinion.
-These exceptions are framed by international agreements such as the North American Free Trade Agreement (the “NAFTA”) and the General Agreement of Trade in Services (the “GATS”) or are driven by public policy considerations.
+These exceptions are framed by international agreements such as the United States-Mexico-Canada Agreement (the “USMCA”) and the General Agreement of Trade in Services (the “GATS”) or are driven by public policy considerations.

-International agreements such as the North American Free Trade (NAFTA) is designed to stimulate trade between Canada, the United States and Mexico by abolishing trade barriers and tariffs.
+International agreements such as the USMCA is designed to stimulate trade between Canada, the United States and Mexico by abolishing trade barriers and tariffs.

-There are four principal categories for business persons under NAFTA:
+There are four principal categories for business persons under USMCA:

-With regard to Professionals, Appendix 1603.D.1 of NAFTA lists the occupations covered by the Agreement.
+With regard to Professionals, Appendix 2 of Chapter 16 of USMCA lists the occupations covered by the Agreement.
 Individuals who meet the work experience and educational requirements under the list may apply for a work permit without the need for an LMIA.
 Click here to view the complete list of Professional Occupations.

 Intra-company transferees are employed by an American or Mexican enterprise in a managerial or executive capacity, or in one which involves specialized knowledge, and are being transferred to the Canadian enterprise, parent, branch, subsidiary, or affiliate, to provide services in the same capacity.